 When an apparently healthy horse suddenly dies for no obvious reason, it can leave you feeling confused as well as bereaved.
 Why do horses suddenly die?
 Why do owners find horses dead in their pasture or stall with not a mark on them or any indication of illness or struggle?
-Even the most carefully looked after horse can die very suddenly.
+Even the most carefully looked after horses can die very suddenly.

 01 of 07

 A ruptured aorta is caused by the weakening of a portion of the aorta wall.
 Also called an aortic aneurysm, it’s one of the more common aneurysms in horses.
 When heart rate and blood pressure increase, such as during hard exercise, or even playing in the pasture, the weak area can balloon and burst.

 The aorta is the main blood vessel coming out of the heart, so the horse quickly hemorrhages and dies.
 There is no warning that this will happen, and death occurs very quickly, seemingly before the horse hits the ground.
 Some people who have had horses die of a ruptured aorta report a small amount of blood seeping out of the nostrils after the horse is dead.